 #7 Patagonia Museum in Bariloche

-#8 Gruta Virgin de las Nieves
+#8 Gruta Virgin de las Nieves, Bariloche

 Visiting the Gruta Virgin de las Nieves might not make many Bariloche to-do lists, but we were glad we made the stop on the way from Cerro Catedral back to Bariloche.
 The small cave is dedicated the Virgin of the Snow.
 A staircase leads to a statue of the Virgin Mary where hundreds of plaques have been bolted to the rocks giving thanks for answered prayers.

-#9 City Sightseeing
+#9 City Tour Bariloche

-#10 Craft Beer
+#10 Bariloche Craft Beer

-Getting to Bariloche
+Getting to Bariloche, Argentina

-The Bariloche Airport (also called the San Carlos de Bariloche Airport or the Teniente Luis Candelaria Airport) is the international airport that services the city and region.
-Search for the best deals on airline tickets on Skyscanner or Flight Hub.
+Bariloche can be reached by plane, bus, boat or car.
+The Bariloche Airport (also called the San Carlos de Bariloche Airport or the Teniente Luis Candelaria Airport: BRC) is the main international airport that services the Patagonia Lakes Region.
+We flew in from Buenos Aires (AEP) to Bariloche and you can search for the best deals on airline tickets on Skyscanner.

 A scenic tourist boat can be used to travel between Bariloche and Puerto Varas.
-While the scenery is spectacular and considered one of the top things to do in Bariloche, it is an expensive way to travel.
-Budget Tip: Take the bus between the two cities and enjoy the scenic ride through the mountains.
+While the scenery is spectacular and considered one of the top things to do in Bariloche, it is an expensive way to travel between Argentina and Chile.

-However, for those who prefer staying in traditional accommodations, there are many Bariloche hotels to choose from in – or close to – the city center.
-Check to see if there are rooms available in the city center at the highly-rated Hotel Tres Reyes or Design Suites Bariloche.
+For those who prefer staying in traditional accommodations, there are many San Carlos Bariloche Hotels to choose from in – or close to – the city center.
+Start your search to see if there are rooms available in the city center at the highly-rated Hotel Tres Reyes or Design Suites Bariloche.

 Bariloche Tips and Tours